victorpengmx/tp/docs/UserGuide.md

 **Q2: What is considered a duplicate in Connectify?**

 A: In Connectify, companies and people are considered duplicates if they share the same name as an existing company or person.
-Note that this condition holds for names that are the same but which have the same case.
+Note that this condition holds for names that have the same letters but different cases.
+For example, `John` is considered different from `john`.

 **Q3: Why are my fields being cut off in the UI?**